AnClark/faust-vst/README.md

     cp examples/*.so ~/.vst

 Please note that this step is optional.
-The included plugins are just examples which you can use to test that everything vompiles ok and to check for compatibility of the plugins with your VST host.
+The included plugins are just examples which you can use to test that everything compiles ok and to check for compatibility of the plugins with your VST host.
 You may want to skip this step if you're only interested in compiling your own plugins.